moble/PostNewtonian.jl/README.md

 > :warning: **Warning**: This package has not yet reached version 1.0, and is
 > still missing quite a few capabilities.
 In particular, only `TaylorT1` is
 > supported.
 Several other planned additions — such as memory terms in the
 > waveforms and eccentricity — are also still incomplete.
+Nonetheless, the
+> features that are present have been tested carefully, and should be reliable.

 This package computes orbital dynamics of and waveforms from binary black-hole systems, in the post-Newtonian approximation.
 See [the